An open wildlife sanctuary alive with birdsong.

-Explore one of the walking tracks that lead to the visitor centre, a popular place to enjoy a picnic lunch.
-Walk the 1-hour Kawaura Track through coastal forest and pohutukawa trees thought to be 800 to 1000 years old.
+Explore one of the walking tracks that lead to the visitor centre, a popular place to enjoy a picnic lunch, or the 1-hour Kawaura Track through coastal forest and pohutukawa trees thought to be 800 to 1000 years old.

-Visit the historical lighthouse built in 1864, the oldest working lighthouse in New Zealand.
-Take the 30-minute Wattle Track, a baby-buggy-friendly walk with excellent opportunities for bird watching.
+Don’t miss the historical lighthouse built in 1864, the oldest working lighthouse in New Zealand.